Hexagram 26大畜Great Restraint

 Application & adjacentQuestion shape · Hexagram 25 pair · Where to spend accumulated capacity

 The canonical adjacent reading is Hexagram 25 無妄 — No Embroiling — the King Wen sequence predecessor and the structural pair to Great Restraint.
 Hexagram 25 names the spontaneous-action window in which acting without ulterior motive produces the great fortune; line 6 of Hexagram 25 explicitly closes that window and points forward to the disciplined storing-up of Hexagram 26.
 The pair tells a complete arc.
 Hexagram 25 names the act that arises from the natural order and refuses to be bent by motive; Hexagram 26 names what to do with what that act produced.
-Reading 26 without 25 tends to produce actors who accumulate without an underlying action arc the accumulation is in service of.
-Reading 25 without 26 tends to produce actors who hold the spontaneous-action posture past the window in which it was correct.
+Reading 26 without 25 tends to produce people who accumulate without an underlying action arc the accumulation is in service of.
+Reading 25 without 26 tends to produce people who hold the spontaneous-action posture past the window in which it was correct.

 The deployment instruction at line 6 is the hexagram's operational centre.
 The highway of heaven is not a metaphor for general progress; it is the specific picture of accumulated capacity released onto the arc the entire hexagram was preparing.
 For decision-makers the practical question is whether the accumulation in your current situation has actually been shaped — line 4's pre-emptive structure, line 5's corrective restraint — or whether it has only been gathered.
 The hexagram is explicit that gathered-but-unshaped accumulation does not produce the line-6 release.
 It produces a line-1 catastrophe at the next inflection point.
 The work of lines 4 and 5 is what earns the open road.
-If the work has not been done, the honest reading of a hexagram 26 cast is that the actor is still inside the lower trigram and that the centred pause of line 2 is the most important instruction in the reading.
+If the work has not been done, the honest reading of a hexagram 26 cast is that you are still inside the lower trigram and that the centred pause of line 2 is the most important instruction in the reading.

 SynthesisYiGram Editorial